-Aboriginal children aged 6 months to 5 years and Aboriginal people aged 15 years and over are at greater risk of severe flu and its complications than their non-Indigenous counterparts.
+Aboriginal people aged 6 months to 5 years or 15 years and over are at greater risk of severe flu and its complications.

-The best way to avoid flu this winter is to get the annual flu shot before winter starts.
-Free annual flu shots are provided for all Aboriginal children aged six months to 5 years and for all Aboriginal people aged 15 years or older.
+The best way to avoid flu this winter is to get a flu shot.
+Free flu shots are available from your local GP or Aboriginal Medical Service for all Aboriginal children aged six months to 5 years and for all Aboriginal people aged 15 years or older.

-Free flu vaccine is also provided for Aboriginal people in in other age-groups who have medical conditions that put them at greater risk of severe flu.
-For further information see Medically At-risk.
+Free flu shots are also available for Aboriginal people of other ages who have medical conditions that put them at greater risk of severe flu.

 Aboriginal people aged 50 years of age or older, and those 15–49 years of age who have underlying conditions placing them at risk of pneumococcal disease should also have the free pneumococcal vaccination.